100% P&T Playbook

 Can I work if I'm 100%?

-If you’re schedular 100%, working is usually allowed.
-If you’re paid at 100% via TDIU, there are strict limits on substantially gainful employment — get advice from a VSO or accredited rep before taking a full-time job.
+If you're schedular 100%, working is usually allowed.
+If you're paid at 100% via TDIU, there are strict limits — talk to a VSO/accredited rep before taking full-time work.

 What about property taxes?

 Many states offer major property tax exemptions or credits for 100% or P&T vets.
-Use the D4V finder, then confirm with your county assessor, bringing your rating letter and proof of residency.
+Confirm with your county assessor and bring your rating letter and proof of residency.